Audi A1: A1 clubsport quattro (2011)

 The A1 clubsport quattro is a one-off concept version of the Audi A1 powered by a modified version of the Audi RS 3's 2.5 TFSI engine rated at 503 PS at 2500–5300 rpm and 660 Nm.
-It features a six-speed manual transmission and quattro on-demand all-wheel drive from the Audi TT RS, ventilated carbon fiber-ceramic front brake discs with six-piston calipers, carbon fiber-reinforced polymer roof and CFRP bucket seats from the Audi R8 GT.
-Other features include 19-inch alloy wheels with a turbine design, Glacier White matt body colour, a tailpipe located on the left flank in front of the rear wheel, 255/30 low-profile tires, rear steel brake discs, roof arch in high-gloss black, four rings at the front of the car in solid aluminium, single-frame radiator grille with black honeycomb design, headlights with matted clasps with a red 'wing', air outlets in the hood, front fenders and doors and the rear side panels widened by 60 mm in horizontal "blister" edges (from Audi Ur-quattro), trim strips on the sills made of exposed CFRP, side mirrors in Audi R8 design, roof spoiler with a double wing, darkly toned rear lights, single closed rear diffuser, rear seat replaced by a crossbar, weight-optimized starter battery in the rear below the two storage compartments, removal of the infotainment system and Audi MMI monitor and loudspeaker, red four-point seat belts, dark gray interior, matt-finished CFRP at the walls in the rear section of the car, the tubes of the air vents and the "stern of the yacht" in the lower section of the centre console; CFRP open-spoked sport steering wheel upholstered in leather, rocker switches on the centre console replace switches on the control stalk and in the door panels, 3 additional instruments indicating the oil pressure, boost pressure and electrical system voltage; centre console and seats covered in fine leather upholstery with tone-on-tone stitching, selector lever made of aluminium, caps of the pedals and the surface of the footrest made of stainless steel, and red loops replacing the handles on the doors, the glove box and the covers of the storage compartments.
-This car is capable of accelerating from 0 to 100 km/h in 3.7 seconds.
+It features a six-speed manual transmission and quattro on-demand all-wheel drive from the Audi TT RS, as well as ventilated carbon fiber-ceramic front brake discs with six-piston calipers, carbon fiber-reinforced polymer roof and CFRP bucket seats from the Audi R8 GT.
+It is capable of accelerating from 0 to 100 km/h in 3.7 seconds.

+Other features include 19-inch turbine alloy wheels with 255/30 low-profile tires, Glacier White matte body colour, side-exit tailpipe located on the left flank in front of the rear wheel, high-gloss black painted roof, solid aluminium four-ring front logo, black honeycomb grille, headlights with matted clasps with a red 'wing', air outlet vents in the hood, front fenders and doors and the rear side panels widened by 60 mm in horizontal "blister" edges (from Audi Ur-quattro), exposed CFRP trim strips on the sills, Audi R8 side mirrors, roof spoiler with a double wing, darkly toned rear lights, and single closed rear diffuser.

+To save weight, the Audi MMI monitor infotainment system and speakers were removed the rear seat was replaced by a crossbar, weight-optimized starter battery placed in the rear, rocker switches on the centre console replace switches on the control stalk and in the door panels, and interior door and storage compartment handles were replaced with fabric loops.
+The interior also has red four-point seat belts, matte-finished CFRP trim throughout the interior; CFRP open-spoked sport steering wheel upholstered in leather, oil pressure, boost pressure and voltage gauges; fine leather upholstery with tone-on-tone stitching, aluminium gear selector lever, and stainless steel pedal caps and footrest.

 The concept was unveiled at the 2011 Wörthersee Tour.

 Parts shown on the Audi A1 clubsport quattro were sold as part of the accessories program for the A1 family, with adhesive film decals in the contrasting colours Amalfi White, Ice Silver, metallic and Daytona Gray, pearl effect for the vehicles' shoulders available immediately.
 Other options included union square lifestyle kit (exterior decals and design elements for the interior, both with a diamond pattern), roof spoiler competition kit.
 The union square lifestyle kit are painted either in the body colour or in a contrasting colour.